k-vyn/framer-ios-kit/README.md

 ![](https://dl.dropboxusercontent.com/u/143270556/ioskit/dynamic.png)

 The most fundamental piece of this module is Dynamic Layout.
-Dynamic Layout is a robust layout engine that’ll not only help make positioning layers easier and smarter.
-It'll make positioning layers across devices possible.
+Dynamic Layout is a robust layout engine that’ll not only help make positioning layers easier and smarter, it'll will make positioning layers across devices possible.

 <div id='point' />
 #### The Point
-In Dynamic Layout like in iOS, everything is based around the point instead of the pixel.
-The exactly number of pixels will change from device to device, but the number of points will not.
-Theres's a simple equation for finding points.
+In Dynamic Layout, like in iOS, everything is based around the point instead of the pixel.
+The exact number of pixels will change from device to device, but the number of points will not.
+There's a simple equation for finding points.

 `1pt = 1px * scale`

-Side note, you can also use the built-in functions.
+Side note: you can also use the built-in functions.
 `ios.pt(6) #returns 3 points on iPhone 6 and 2 points on iPhone 6 plus`
 `ios.px(1) #returns 2 pixels on iPhone 6 and 3 pixels on iPhone 6 plus`